kmbulebu/docker-ephemeral-cloud/README.md

 - No support for remote container clouds such as Docker Swarm, VMware Photon Platform, OpenShift, etc.
 - SCM build steps performed on Docker host and directories bind mounted to containers.
 - Job and workspace state persisted on Docker host between job runs.
-- Incompatibilities exist with other build environment plugins.
+- May limit use of other build environment and wrapper plugins.
 - Jenkins Workflows Support